Hello World from Org

 • Convenient hosting: hustling with administrating a web-server for such a small project would not make any sense to me.

 Let me explain.
 I have been using Emacs and Org mode for several years now.
-Its markup language really fits my needs and the files integrate well with the agenda and other nifty features Org mode has to offer.
-The ability to hack its behavior directly in elisp is also a great plus to me.
-This is why I searched for options that would allow me to use my Org content without too much trouble.
+Its markup language really fits my needs and I have integrated my Org files with the agenda and other nifty features Emacs and Org have to offer.
+The ability to hack their behavior in elisp is also a great plus to me as it immensely increases the flexibility of this setup.

-When it comes to this website, I want to be able to turn what I am currently working on into publishable content without having to spend extra time on re-formatting my writing completely.
-It was thus pretty obvious that I would give a try to the built-in org-publish package for Emacs as it is exactly what I am looking for: automated and configurable exporting of Org projects to simple HTML files.
-There a few other projects which turn a collection of Org files into a website, such as org-static-blog, but I figured I would like to have maximal control over the toolchain and keep external dependencies as low as possible.
+When it comes to this website, I want to be able to turn whatever I am currently working on into publishable content without having to spend extra time on re-formatting my writing from the ground up.
+It was thus pretty obvious that I would give a try to the built-in org-publish package for Emacs as it is exactly what I am looking for: automated and configurable exporting of Org projects to HTML files, as plain as possible.
+There exist quite a few other projects which turn a collection of Org files into a website, such as Hugo or org-static-blog.
+But I figured I would like to retain maximal control over the exporting process and keep external dependencies as low as possible so I stuck to org-publish.

 Project layout